Getting Started

 ]

-Now, we can use the CUST_SQLGRAPH_JSON to retrieve nodes/edges data from the IDs we got from the previous request:
+}Now, we can use the CUST_SQLGRAPH_JSON function to retrieve the nodes and edges along with their properties from the IDs we got from the previous request:

 import { parseLob } from "@linkurious/ogma-oracle-parser";